rajeshpp/MLOps/MLOps/MLOps_Project_LifeCycle.md

 ## Model Consumption
 - Model Output is converted into information that can be utilized by decision makers.
-  - Example 1: Predicting most valuable customer(who is part of top n customers) and stop the right customers from leaving the business.
+  - **Example 1**: Predicting most valuable customer(who is part of top n customers) and stop the right customers from leaving the business.
-  - Example 2: Forecasting the temperature & Pressure from the historical data gathered from IoT Sensors.
+  - **Example 2**: Forecasting the temperature & Pressure from the historical data gathered from IoT Sensors.
 - In both the cases stated above, ML Model output needs to be combined with additional data or multiple ML models to deliver the outputs.
 - Consumption layer is the critical factor which decides an ML project is successful or not.

 ## Continuous Evaluation
--
+- Due to Model Drift, there may be devastating effect on the business.
+To avoid this, ML models need to be continuously evaluated.
+- Model Drift has two flavours:
+  - Concept Drift: Caused by interpterion of data.
+  - Data Drift: Caused by change in the underlying data over time